 If the test displays a Gain Probability around 50% (between 45% and 55%), this can be due to several factors:

 - Either traffic is insufficient (in other words, there haven't been enough visits to the website and the visitor statistics do not enable us to establish reliable values): in this case, we recommend waiting until each variation has clocked 5,000 visitors and a minimum of 500 conversions.

 - Or the test is neutral because the variations haven't shown an increase or a decrease compared to the original version: this means that the tested hypotheses have no effect on the conversion rate.

-In this case, we recommend referring to the Bayesian test in the Advanced tab.
+In this case, we recommend referring to the Bayesian test in the Confidence interval tab.
 This will provide you with the confidence interval values.

 If the Bayesian test does not enable you to ascertain a clear gain, the decision will have to be made independently from the test, based on external factors (such as implementation cost, development time, etc.)